ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Before you start: request resource provision

-First, create an account on the [challenge website](https://competitions.codalab.org/competitions/22955), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
-Then, send your **AWS account id (12 digits)** and **an email address** to the orgnizers' email address: [sensetimeliveness@gmail.com](mailto:sensetimeliveness@gmail.com).
+1. Create an account on the [challenge website](https://competitions.codalab.org/competitions/22955), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
+2. Register CelebA-Spoof Challenge 2020 using the created CodaLab account.
+3. Then, send your **AWS account id (12 digits)** and **an email address** to the orgnizers' email address: [celebaspoof@gmail.com](mailto:celebaspoof@gmail.com).
 We will allocate evaluation resources for you.

 ## Install and configure AWS CLI
 Then you should install AWS CLI (we recommend version 2).
 Please refer to https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html.

-After installation, you should configure the settings that the AWS Command Line Interface (AWS CLI) uses to interact with AWS.
-Please refer to https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html.
+After installation, you should configure the settings that the AWS Command Line Interface (AWS CLI) uses to interact with AWS:

+1. Generate the AWS Access Key ID and AWS Secret Access Key in IAM： AWS Management Console -> Find Services -> Enter 'IAM' -> Choose IAM (Manage access to AWS resources) -> Delete your root access keys -> Manage security credentials -> Access keys (access key ID and secret access key) -> Create New Access Key.
+2. Run this command:
+   `aws configure`
+   Then it will require you to input AWS Access Key ID, AWS Secret Access Key, Default region name (please input us-west-2) and Default output format (left it empty).
+If you still have questions, please refer to https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html.

 ## Install Docker Engine
 In order to build your Docker image, you should install Docker Engine first.
 Please refer to [Install Docker Engine](https://docs.docker.com/engine/install/).